darkom3ga/Mark5/Readme.md

     ```sh
     ~/kratos
     ```
     Type the Option and then hit Enter .
 Dont interefere / click while the automation is going one .
 It usually takes few second if the connections are ok .

+## Bashrc Setup

+### In BaseStation

+    ```sh
+    export ROS_MASTER_URI=http://192.168.1.12:11311
+    export ROS_IP=192.168.1.11
+    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>